-On that event in 1952 there was an Austin A40 Sports racing as well!
-Driven by Michael Alexander Christie, a friend of the Jensen brothers (see "the Jensen connection"), who in the 1950s ran a successful Jensen dealership and soon afterwards would found "Alexander Tuning".
+On that event in 1952, there was an Austin A40 Sports racing as well!
+Driven by Michael Alexander Christie, a friend of the Jensen brothers (see "the Jensen connection"), who in the 1950s ran a successful Jensen dealership and soon afterward would found "Alexander Tuning".
 Starter number 2 finished 26th out of 26 finishers :) 9th in the 1.5l class, five laps behind the winning Stirling Moss!
 Hats to that attempt!
 Moss averaged 84.1mph in his Jag while our brave Austin came to about 58,5mph if there is something to my calculations.

-I don't know if there are pictures of the car or if it is still known to have survived unfortunately.
+I don't know if there are pictures of the car or if it is still known to have survived, unfortunately.

 In 1985 Dennis Cremer documented the story of the team that won the 1956 RAC Rally:

 "In 1956 Angela Palfrey entered the RAC International Rally with an A40 Sports, registered MAD23.
 She won the Ladies' Trophy, not bad for a car three years out of production!
 This attractive young lady rallied the Sports extensively.
-She covered over 200 000 miles (two changes of engine) in the Sports with total reliability.
+She covered over 200 000 miles (two changes of the engine) in the Sports with total reliability.
 The car was given to Angela on her 21st birthday.
 She had it painted silver instead of the original blue.
 In the '50's it was to be seen with a dachshund mascot in place of the 'Flying A', making it very distinctive at that time.
 It is thus seen in the Castrol Achievements booklet for 1956."
 (Cremer 1985)

-Co-drivers were Aileen Jarvis and Alice Lord, Leonard Lord 's daughter!
+Co-drivers were Aileen Jarvis and Alice Lord, Leonard Lord's daughter!
 Curiously they beat among others Pat Moss in the new MGA!